vallard/K8sClass/segment04-verify/README.md

 # Segment 4 - Verification

-Now that cluster is up, we can see several services and things that are running.
+Now that cluster is up, you should have access to it using `kubectl` commands.
+Let's take a look at our system.

 ## Namespaces
 Each cluster can have namespaces which logically seperate the different applications, pods, and services into logical groupings.